 Plan an entire weekend in Wayne County!
 Check out these articles:

 - Luxury Lofts on Main in Cambridge City, Indiana

 - Visit Thistlethwaite Falls in Richmond, Indiana

 The Wayne County Antique Alley Trails are HUGE and were named in the Top 10 “Choice Antiquing Destinations” by Midwest Living.
 With over 1,200 antique dealers, it’s an antiquer’s paradise.
-Open all year, the Antique Alley Trails will take you along the Old National Highway and through Cambridge City (the antique alley hub) to malls, dealers, and shops.
+The Antique Alley Trails will take you all year along the Old National Highway and through Cambridge City (the antique alley hub) to malls, dealers, and shops.
 I’ve picked up quite a few deals along these trails, including porch decor and vintage goods.

 In collaboration with the Starr Piano Company Festival, six Wayne County artists were invited to compete in a painted piano contest.
 As a result, six painted pianos (that are used now used as public benches and displays) were created and placed throughout Wayne County.
 You can use your cell phone to scan the QC code on each piano to find out more information!

-The Wayne County Veterans Memorial Park is a beautiful, well-kept park off of the Whitewater Gorge walking/biking trail.
+The Wayne County Veterans Memorial Park is a beautiful, well-kept park off the Whitewater Gorge walking/biking trail.
 The park honors veterans of Wayne County.
-It started with a Vietnam memorial monument and now features memorials for every major war that Wayne County veterans have served in.
-Commemorative bricks honor veterans and those who worked on the park, a Huey helicopter can be seen from afar, and two World War II tanks, an M60 tank, and two naval guns are placed near the entrance.
+It started with a Vietnam memorial monument and now features memorials for every major war in which Wayne County veterans have served.
+Commemorative bricks honor veterans and those who worked in the park, a Huey helicopter can be seen from afar, and two World War II tanks, an M60 tank, and two naval guns are placed near the entrance.